particle-iot/docs/src/content/getting-started/integrations/webhook-demo.md

 This is an interactive tutorial that shows how to use Particle.publish to send data from a Particle device to a cloud service by a webhook.
 You'd use a technique like this for sending sensor or location data from your Particle device to the Particle cloud and then to your servers via a webhook.

+- If you're interesting in controlling devices and the differences between publish and functions, see the [function and publish demo](/getting-started/cloud/function-publish-demo/).

 In order to use this tutorial, you must be logged into your Particle account: